thquinn/Reliquary/README.md

 # Reliquary
- 10 custom relics for Slay the Spire
+Some custom relics for Slay the Spire